+Gross Site area (hectares) 0.48 Ha

+Current use Greenfield with an agricultural barn

+Proposed use Housing

+SHELAA conclusions N/A

-site is well located for the village amenities.
+Site assessment Greenfield site with small barn adjacent to Highfield / Cow Drove Hill.
+The site is well located for the village amenities.
 It is adjacent and connected to the existing settlement boundary.
-The access from Highfield is narrow and may require widening to accommodate development.
-Possible access from Cow Drove Hill.
+The access from Highfield is narrow and may require widening to accommodate development, possibly allowing access from Cow Drove Hill.
+Access should be discussed with the highways authority.
 The site is located adjacent to the Grade II listed Cob Wall on the south side of Highfield.
 The heritage constraints would require sensitive design, particularly ensuring that any modification to access is sensitive to the Grade II listed Cob Wall.
 The site is within the setting of the Conservation Area and therefore any development would need to be sensitive to both the heritage assets, including the Cob Wall, but also views to and from the Conservation Area.
 The site has medium landscape sensitivity and medium visual sensitivity.
 In order to mitigate landscape sensitivity any development should incorporate buffering to ensure that there remains a clear settlement boundary and avoid visual encroachment on the open countryside to the north.
 In terms of visual sensitivity, the most important impacts to mitigate are glimpses of the site from PRoWs 133/10/1 from the SE, PRoW from the NE and PRoW 133/11/1 from the N. A development could lessen its visual impacts by incorporating sensitive screening.

-The site is in a SSSI Impact Risk Zone (Within 1,000 metres) which would require consultation with Natural England as development could impact on greenspace.
+The site is in a SSSI Impact Risk Zone (Within 1,000 metres) which could require consultation with Natural England as development could impact on greenspace.
 The site is potentially appropriate for allocation subject to mitigating the identified constraints.

-Rating (Red/Amber/Green) Capacity of site for development 4-8 (indicative estimate).
+Rating (Red/Amber/Green)

+Capacity of site for development Indicative developable area 0.35 ha 80% of site area = 0.28 ha TVBC guide density of 30 dwellings per hectare = 8 homes AECOM indicative estimate based on 15-30 dwellings per hectare= 4-8 homes.